College health: Eating disorders

 Eating disorders are psychological conditions characterized by abnormal and hazardous eating habits.
 There exist several types, the most common being anorexia nervosa, bulimia nervosa, and binge-eating disorder.
 Anorexia nervosa occurs when individuals consider themselves as overweight despite being concerningly underweight.
 Individuals will monitor their weight by restricting consumption of calories and certain foods, and develop an obsession with their body image.
 Bulimia nervosa is characterized by reoccurring binge-eating episodes following by radical compensatory behaviours including fasting, self-induced vomiting, abuse of laxatives and diuretics, and/or excessive physical exercise.
 Similar to bulimia nervosa, individuals with binge-eating disorder will consume large portions of food in a short amount of time, but will not engage in compensatory behaviours.

 Although eating disorders affect individuals of all genders, ethnicities, and races, many studies show a disproportionately increased risk among post-secondary students, with majority indicating a higher prevalence rate compared to the general population.
 This trend can be attributed to the unique challenges faced by college students as they attempt to navigate through and adapt to post-secondary life.
 Such difficulties include increased stressors and pressure, a lack of academic, social and/or financial structure, and fear of gaining excessive weight, which can exacerbate underlying mental health issues or, in some cases, create new ones.
 Additionally, eating disorders have more recently been attributed in part to body image issues stemming from the unrealistic portrayal of men and women on social media and on television.

-Many students entering post-secondary institutions will already be experimenting with safe dieting methods; however, 35% will progress to pathological dieting, and of those, 20-25% develop partial or full-syndrome eating disorders.
+Many students entering post-secondary institutions will already be experimenting with safe dieting methods; however, 35% will progress to pathological dieting, and of those, 20–25% develop partial or full-syndrome eating disorders.
 Cases of partial-eating disorders may become spontaneously remised, while a subset transition into a full disorder.
-According to a report by the National Eating Disorders Association, eating disorders typically occur between the ages of 18–21, with 10-20% and 4-10% of American college women and men being affected, respectively.
+According to a report by the National Eating Disorders Association, eating disorders typically occur between the ages of 18 and 21, with 10–20% and 4–10% of American college women and men being affected, respectively.
 Students experiencing symptoms of eating disorders are also more likely to experience psychiatric comorbidity.

 Members of certain groups within college are more likely to report and experience symptoms of eating disorders, including athletes and transgender students.
 The National Association of Anorexia Nervosa and Associating Disorders states that 16% of American transgender students reported having an eating disorder.
 Another report published by the National Center on Addiction and Substance Abuse found that 35% of female and 10% of male athletes were at risk for anorexia nervosa, while 58% of female and 38% of male athletes were at risk for bulimia nervosa.